t0ny54/foobar2000/README.md

 - DarkOne v4 theme.
 - More plugins installed on foobar2000.
-- Add alot of IRs for convolver foobar2000 (need rename *.irs to *.wav).
+- Add alot of IRs for convolver foobar2000 plugins or for convolver vst plugins (need rename *.irs to *.wav).
 - Add Electri-Q Posihfopit edition, LeCab2 and NadIR VST.
 - Add alot of EQ Presets.
 - Add more or less DSP chain serialization helper profiler (ex: Foobar2000 Dolby Headphone config, etc).